rawitat/gtypist_lessons/programming_quotes.typ

 *:SW3_1
 I:Barry Boehm
-S:Poor management can increse software costs more rapidly than any other factor.
+S:Poor management can increase software costs more rapidly than any other factor.

 *:SW3_2
 I:Anna Nachesa